prophour/tikShop/README.md

 - Removes temp files, leaving only table for local storage.

 **Soon**
-- Region filtering;
+- Region filtering; (partially implemented)
 - Separate menu items for single things;
 - QR to CIA for quick installing and updating TIKdevil;
 - **eShop redirection**;
 - More speeding and stuff :smile_cat:

 # Building
-TIKdevil depends on [libctru (https://github.com/smealum/ctrulib) and a git submodule that will need to be fetched.

-LibCTRU v.1.1.0 or higher is required, this is not installed with devkitPro by default.
-You must compile yourself.
+LibCTRU v.1.1.0 or higher is required, this version is not installed with devkitPro by default.
+This must be compiled, the lazy can look at my fork.

-TinyXML2 is required, place the source in source folder before building.

-The bt folder contains buildtools for the 3ds.
+The bt folder contains buildtools for the 3ds, up to date as of 5/29/2016.

+The code in my fork has been modified to compile with a standard devkitPro+Visual Studio 2015 Windows environment, excepting changes above.
+Run make and magic happens.

 ## Credits